apache/couchdb-documentation/src/api/database/find.rst

     the specified field must exist, and is not equal to the value of the argument.

 The basic equality and inequality operators common to most programming languages are supported.
+Strict type matching is used.

 In addition, some 'meta' condition operators are available.
 Some condition operators accept any valid JSON content as the argument.
 Other condition operators require the argument to be in a specific JSON format.

 +---------------+-------------+------------+-----------------------------------+
 | Operator type | Operator    | Argument   | Purpose                           |